fenago/VibeBusinessPlanning/0_research.md

 Saying:
 Doing:

-Make sure each avatar is at least 1000 words.
+Make sure the avatar is at least 1000 words.

-Give me the problem aware avatar
+Give me ONLY the problem aware avatar